ulixee/hero/docs/main/BasicInterfaces/Tab.md

 You might find it useful to continue to accumulate FlowHandlers as you encounter edge cases in your script.
 In the default case, your individual commands will be retried when a FlowHandler can resolve your page state.
 In more advanced cases, you might find that you need to resume a "block" of activities.
 To handle these cases, we have [FlowCommands](#flow-commands).

 [FlowCommands](#flow-commands) are simply ways to group a series of commands together.
-When an AwaitedDom error occurs, a Flow Command will re-rerun the entire block.
+When an AwaitedDOM error occurs, a Flow Command will re-rerun the entire block.
 In the example above, your interaction might have many steps.
 You would want to ensure all steps are run when a failure is encountered.

 ```js
 await hero.flowCommand(async () => {